UmmeKulsumTumpa/SPL_02/README.md

 > ## How to run this Project

 <ol style="font-size: 1.1em; color: #2c3e50; line-height: 1.6;">
-  <li>Download Zip file & Open it in VS Code or similar IDE
+  <li>Download Zip file & Open it in VS Code or similar IDE.
+Open XAMPP & start Apache and MySQL
   </li>
   <li>Navigate to the project directory:
     <pre><code>cd demo_project</code></pre>